Are we making much progress? Revisiting chemical reaction yield prediction from an imbalanced regression perspective: the examination of existing yield prediction methods

 \subsubsection{Datasets}

-We use three real-world benchmark datasets for predicting reaction yields, sourced from either high-throughput experimentation (HTE) or electronic laboratory notebooks (ELN).
-Following prior research on imbalanced regression \cite{yang2021delving, gong2022ranksim, liu2023semi}, we categorize the bins within the target yield space into three disjoint subsets: \emph{many-shot} (bins with over $\#_\text{upper}$ reactions), \emph{medium-shot} (bins with $\#_\text{lower}$ to $\#_\text{upper}$ reactions), and \emph{few-shot} (bins with fewer than $\#_\text{lower}$ reactions) regions, based on their respective counts of reactions.
-For all three datasets, we set the bin size to 1. \begin{itemize}[leftmargin=*] \item B-H \cite{ahneman2018predicting}: It comprises 3,955 Buchward-Hartwig reactions from HTE, with the number of reactions per bin varying between 1 and 412.
+We use three real-world datasets for predicting reaction yields, sourced from either high-throughput experimentation (HTE) or electronic laboratory notebooks (ELN).
+Following prior research on imbalanced regression \cite{yang2021delving, gong2022ranksim, liu2023semi}, we categorize the bins within the target yield space into three disjoint subsets: \emph{many-shot} (bins with over $\#_\text{upper}$ reactions), \emph{medium-shot} (bins with $\#_\text{lower}$ to $\#_\text{upper}$ reactions), and \emph{few-shot} (bins with fewer than $\#_\text{lower}$ reactions) regions, based on their respective numbers of training samples.
+For all three datasets, we set the bin size $|b_k - b_{k-1}|$ to 1.
+The left section of Figure \ref{fig:dist} visualizes the division of these regions. \begin{itemize}[leftmargin=*] \item B-H \cite{ahneman2018predicting}: It comprises 3,955 Buchward-Hartwig reactions from HTE, with the number of reactions per bin varying between 1 and 412.
 Here, $\#_\text{lower}$ is set to 25, and $\#_\text{upper}$ is set to 50. \item S-M \cite{perera2018platform}: It consists of 5,760 Suzuki-Miyaura reactions from HTE, with the number of reactions per bin ranging from 1 to 209.
 Here, $\#_\text{lower}$ is set to 20, and $\#_\text{upper}$ is set to 65. \item AZ \cite{saebi2023use}: It includes 750 Buchward-Hartwig reactions from ELN at AstraZeneca, with the number of reactions per bin ranging from 0 to 145.
 Here, $\#_\text{lower}$ is set to 3, and $\#_\text{upper}$ is set to 5. \end{itemize}